Last Updated on April 3, 2022

 A Brief History of Aldi

-The company we know now as “Aldi” was founded in Germany in the early 20th century by a woman named Anna Albrecht.
+The company we know now as “Aldi” was founded in Essen, Germany in the early 1900s by a woman named Anna Albrecht.
 Anna and her husband, Karl Sr., had two sons, Karl Albrecht and Theo Albrecht.
-After World War II, the two sons took over their mother’s grocery company, and by the 1950s they had expanded it into a chain of a dozen stores under the name Albrecht KG.
+After World War II, the two sons took over their mother’s grocery company, and by the 1950s they had expanded it into a chain of a dozen supermarkets under the name Albrecht KG.

 The problem was that Karl and Theo had a disagreement.
 Theo wanted to sell tobacco products, like cigarettes, while Karl believed selling them would attract shoplifters.
 This proved too big of a sticking point for the two, so in the early 1960s they decided to split up the company over that disagreement.